andreas-wienes-private/andreas-wienes-private.github.io/_posts/2022-09-20-who-let-the-birds-out.md

 So please as a company use the security.txt or start a bug bounty program to make reporting security findings easier.

-Thanks for reading and thanks a lot to [@Zyberum](https://twitter.com/Zyberum) for the inspiration for this little experiment.
+Thanks for reading and thanks a lot to [@Zyberum](https://twitter.com/Zyberum) for the inspiration for this little fnord experiment.